Services

 Financial and Housing Stability

-The SHARE Center's Resource Room has basic needs and household items that allow struggling individuals and families to focus more of their resources on housing and other emergent needs.
+Resources The SHARE Center has basic needs and household items that allow struggling individuals and families to focus more of their resources on housing and other emergent needs.
 Available items include: clothing, winter clothing, blankets, hygiene supplies, feminine hygiene supplies, diapers, baby food/formula, shoes, socks, underwear, household cleaners, pet food, and kitchenware.

 Drop-In Centers provide a safe space for people who are struggling with mental health and addiction issues.
 Certified Peer Supports and Recovery Coaches use their experience to help others navigate the road to recovery.
 We offer numerous support groups, enrichment activities, and opportunities for community inclusion.
 Click here for a schedule of our support groups.

-Not having a way to get around can make it nearly impossible to maintain employment or run necessary errands.
-The SHARE Center has bus vouchers available for work and medical related appointments.
+Transportation Not having a way to get around can make it nearly impossible to maintain employment or run necessary errands.
+The SHARE Center has bus vouchers available for work and medical related apointments.

 Stabilizing income makes it a lot easier to find affordable housing.
 We work closely with our network of community partners to find safe, quality, and affordable housing.